Air Conditioner Repair Checklist

 - Causing your system to stop working sooner

-If you can’t remember when you last installed a new one, switch off your equipment completely and pull out the filter.
+If you can’t remember when you last replaced your filter, switch off your equipment completely and pull out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an attached filter box or wall-mounted return air grille.

 Hold the filter up to the light.
 If you see a lot of dust, you need to buy a new filter.